Being The Difference with our partners

 - 80% of our graduating seniors state that they participated in community service during their time at Marquette University.

-- In 2019-2020, Hunger Clean-up celebrated 30 years at Marquette.
+- In 2019-2020, Community Day of Service celebrated 30 years at Marquette.
 The event placed more than 1,300 volunteers at 58 sites throughout the community for a one-day service project and donated $5,000 to Walker's Point Youth and Family Center.

 - In 2018, in partnership with the Johnson Controls Foundation, Marquette launched the President's Challenge.
 The challenge awarded a $250,000, two-year grant for one interdisciplinary, collaborative proposal that addresses inequities within a community.
 In 2019, The Next Step Clinic received an additional $100,000 beyond what was provided by the grant.